Introduction to OKRs

 1) Identify Company Objectives and Key Results

-The management team identifies the 3-5 core company objectives for the coming year or quarter.
+The management team identifies the 3-5 core company objectives -- either yearly or quarterly objectives.
 These objectives should originate from the company's high-level mission/vision, but can range from the bottom line (increase sales by 200%) to company values (only use renewable energy to operate the business).
 After deciding the objectives, the team should identify the measurable results needed to accomplish these objectives.
-For example, if the team wants to increase sales by 200% than a key result might be hiring 5 Account Executives.
+For example, if the sales team wants to increase sales by 200%, then a key result might be hiring 5 Account Executives.
 These key results will help guide the Objectives for the next tier of the organization (teams).

 2) Decide on a system for organizing OKRs

-For companies of all sizes, tracking OKRs can be a challenging process -- companies like Google have built internal tools, some use ad hoc methods like spreadsheets, and a growing number of companies are using dedicated goal tracking software (try Lattice!).
+For companies of all sizes, tracking OKRs can be a challenging process -- companies like Google have built internal tools, some use ad hoc methods like spreadsheets, and a growing number of companies are using dedicated goal tracking software tool (try Lattice!).
+This kind of okr tool, which also integrates tools around performance reviews and employee engagement, can be extremely helpful when it comes to company alignment.
 Regardless of the tools you decide on for tracking OKRs, make sure you have a defined process before rolling out OKRs at your company or it will get very messy and your organization won’t realize the value that comes with correctly implementing OKRs.

 3) Collaborate with Team Leads to draft Departmental Objectives